 I love the packable Hunter Boots because they’re lightweight and great to travel in.
 They’re also easy to wipe clean after rain, mud, and especially when they layer salt on the snowy streets.
 I wore them a ton in Ireland!
 Grab some of their cute socks too!

 I love snow boots and thought these would be my most worn.
 Snow boots and Chicago go together like avocado and toast, right?
 Not quite.
 They’re so adorable and on days where there is heavy snow, these boots are life savers.
-However, what I’ve learned after a few winters under my belt is that there are more days when it’s not snowing than when it is snowing.
-There may be snow on the ground for most of winter, but it’s not actually falling!
+However, what I’ve learned after a few winters under my belt is they are a little cumbersome and can get heavy.

 What is your favorite pair of boots for winter?
 What kind of winter boots do you wear the most?